 Use this watercolor painting as a reference to create a beautiful piece of art that you can hang on your wall.

-I tend to use bright colors with my paintings, but I'm always impressed by watercolor paintings that used more muted colors.
+I tend to use bright colors in my paintings, but I’m always impressed by watercolor paintings that used more muted colors.

-I don't often paint flower a bouquet, but this piece of art is just stunning and something I would love to re-create.
+I don’t often paint floral bouquets, but this piece of art is just stunning and something I would love to re-create.